ESA - making a claim

 - income-related ESA for people who have a low income and low (or no) savings.

-A person may be awarded either contributory ESA, or income-related ESA, or both depending on their situation.
+You may be awarded either contributory ESA, or income-related ESA, or both depending on your situation.

 People who receive ESA will be placed either in the 'work-related activity' group (where you have to do some work-related activities) or in the 'support group' (where you do not have to do any work-related activities).
 If you are in the work-related activity group, and get contribution-based ESA, these payments will last for one year only.